powerloom/submissions-bootstrap-node/README.md

 This will create an executable named `main` (or `main.exe` on Windows) in the current directory.

-## Docker
+## Docker with Docker Compose

-To build and run the bootstrap node using Docker, follow these steps:
+To build and run the bootstrap node using Docker Compose, follow these steps:

 1.  **Build the Docker Image:**

     ```bash
-    ./build-docker.sh
+    docker-compose build
     ```

-2.  **Run the Docker Container:**
+2.  **Start the Docker Container:**

     ```bash
-    ./run-docker.sh
+    ./start.sh
     ```

-    You can specify a custom port (e.g., 4002):
+3.  **Stop the Docker Container:**

     ```bash
-    ./run-docker.sh 4002
+    ./stop.sh
     ```

-    This script will also output the multiaddress of the running bootstrap node.
+    You can view the logs of the running service:

+    ```bash
+    docker-compose logs -f bootstrap-node
+    ```

 ## Configuration